Please pardon our appearance, we are still materializing!

 No member shall be personally liable for Cooperative debts beyond their capital contribution.

-ARTICLE VII - INDEMNIFICATION
+ARTICLE IX – INDEMNIFICATION

 General